 5. Never ask if you "missed anything important."
 Most faculty feel that class time itself is important.
 This is a surefire way to make a professor's eyes roll (maybe inwardly, at least!)

 6. Do not ask the professor to "go over what you missed."
 The professor lectured and discussed the material in class and likely will not do it for you now.
-Instead, demonstrate that you care and are willing to try by reading the course material and handouts, and then asking questions about what you don't understand.
+Instead, demonstrate that you care and are willing to try by reading the course material and handouts, and then ask questions and seek help for the material that you don't understand.
 This is a more productive use of your (and the professor's) time.
 It also demonstrates initiative.

 7. Turn to your classmates for information about what happened in class and ask that they share their notes.
 Be sure to read more than one students' notes because students have different perspectives and might miss some points.
 Read notes from several students and you're more likely to get a complete picture of what happened in class.